Free and open to everyone with internet access and a browser.

 - The ability to read tablature.
 Need help?

-- An audio player that can slow down a song without changing the pitch.
-Look here.
+- An audio player that can slow down a song without changing the pitch, there are some freeware programs available

 - For the chords needed you can use the chord generator.